- CLASS: Mammalia (Mammals)

 Stripes: White with black or black with white?
 This is one of the most-asked questions about zebras.
 So what's up with the stripes?
 Zebras are generally thought to have white coats with black (sometimes brown) stripes.
 That's because if you look at most zebras, the stripes end on their belly and toward the inside of the legs, and the rest is all white.
 However (there had to be a catch, right?), some zebras are born with genetic variations that make them all black with white stripes, or mostly dark with the striped pattern on just part of their coats.
 And as it turns out, zebras have black skin underneath their hair.
 So it depends on how you look at it!

 So, why the stripes?
 They serve as a kind of protection from predators!
 When zebras are grouped together, their combined stripes make it hard for a lion or leopard to pick out one zebra to chase.
-Zebra stripes are unique to each individual, and researchers in the field have used zebras’ individual stripe patterns for identification.
+Zebra stripes are unique to each individual, and researchers in the wilderness have used zebras’ individual stripe patterns for identification.

 It might seem like a zebra is a zebra, but there are three different species: plains, mountain, and Grevy’s zebras.
 Different zebra species have different types of stripes, from narrow to wide.
 In fact, the farther south on the African plains you travel, the farther apart the stripes on the zebras get!
 The basic form of zebras—a large head, sturdy neck, long legs, a dorsal stripe along the spine and down a tasseled tail, and bristly mane—is universal.
 No zebra, or other wild equid, has a forelock.